Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 The pirates got more than they bargained for on that occasion; the locals threw them back into the sea.
 Legend says the victory came thanks to the intervention of Santa Marta, who unleashed a flash flood and destroyed the pirate fleet.
 The grateful townsfolk made her their patron saint in return.

 The fiesta lasts a week, with processions of Moors and Christians through the town and general partying.
-Covid-19 meant no fiesta in 2020 and 2021, but the celebrations are all good to go in 2022.
+Covid-19 meant no fiesta in 2020 and 2021, but the celebrations were back in 2022.
 Check out the video below.

 The high point is “el desembarco;” a flotilla of replica pirate ships attacking the beach in the early morning.
 The Christians (unsurprisingly) emerge victorious.
 For more, plus video of the ‘desembarco’ see my post here